SZXC-WG/LocalGen-new/content/docs/associated-files.en.md

 Place a valid `.lgmp` file in the `maps/` directory beside `LocalGen-new`.
 The picker reads that directory when the Local Game dialog opens and uses map metadata for its display name.

-The replay extensions and settings filenames remain useful project vocabulary, but they should not be described as working v6 features until corresponding readers/writers exist.
+Replay loading and saved settings are not available yet in v6.